syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Features.md

 # Features in SfEffectsView

-The SfEffectsView control provides the following additional features to enhance the effects.
+The [`SfEffectsView`] control provides the following additional features to enhance the effects.

 ## FadeOutRipple

-By enabling the [`FadeOutRipple`] property of [`SfEffectsView`], the background color is faded out as the ripple progresses.
+By enabling the [`FadeOutRipple`] property of [`SfEffectsView`], the growable circle will lose its opacity to 0.

 {% tabs %}